AmmariHiba/text_classification_project/README.md

-# text_classification_project_palestinian_occupation
+# text_classification_project_occupation_of_palestine

 ## Description:
-The Palestinian occupation Title Classifier is a machine learning project designed to classify titles related to the Palestinian occupation into 3 distinct categories.
+Thi Title Classifier is a machine learning project designed to classify titles related to the occupation of Palestine into 3 distinct categories.
 Leveraging Natural Language Processing (NLP) techniques and a Long Short-Term Memory (LSTM) neural network model, the system predicts the category of a given title among predefined classes : Media and Public Opinion/Politics and Diplomacy/Violence and Humanitarian Crisis.
-Trained on a dataset of titles specifically curated from subreddits related to the Palestinian occupation.
-Users can input titles and receive predictions instantly, aiding in the analysis and understanding of media discourse surrounding the Palestinian occupation.
+Trained on a dataset of titles specifically curated from subreddits related to the occupation of Palestine.
+Users can input titles and receive predictions instantly, aiding in the analysis and understanding of media discourse surrounding the Topic.

 ![workflow (1)](https://github.com/AmmariHiba/text_classification_project_palestinian_occupation/assets/121461519/6629a8ff-f3b8-491c-9bd6-905bf7c84c1e)